Deys2000/Da-Capo--A-tablature-to-MusicXML-Converter/README.md

 ## Setup Instuctions

+**it is required to have a recent version of JDK 15, or at least JDK 11. installed in your system!!**

  > ### Setting up using eclipse
  > 1. Import project via git - using this link (https://github.com/Deys2000/actual-EECS2311Group15).
  > 2. Once imported, navigate to the Window tab at the top, then Show View, and click on Other...